tomaisthorpe/prophet-poker/README.md

 # Prophet Poker

 Web-based planning poker application.
 It uses WebRTC for peer-to-peer client communication.
 No data is stored on any server - all information is shared directly between the clients with one client acting as the host.
+The app relies on [PeerJS](https://peerjs.com/) to make handling WebRTC a little easier.

 ![Screenshot of the planning poker application with the cards not yet revealed](./screenshot.png)